-With a dedicated Community Impact Council and board of directors, a network of talented funded Partners and their teams, and more than 200 volunteers, United Way is well positioned to move forward on this journey of change.
+With a dedicated Community Impact Council and board of directors, a network of funded Program Partners and their talented teams, and 200 local volunteers, United Way is well positioned to move forward on this journey of change.

 United Way Grants

 United Way’s highly competitive Community Grant process is designed to award funds to programs demonstrating community need, articulating program efficacy, delivering measurable outcomes and effective services.
 Three tiers of volunteer-driven reviews are conducted on each Community Grant application.
 Upon recommendation of the volunteer-led Community Impact Council, United Way’s Board of Directors ultimately approves Community Grants to local health and human service programs administered by nonprofit agencies.
 No single volunteer or staff person at United Way makes these investment decisions.

 The following resources are for current, Funded Partners of United Way Blackhawk Region:

 - Outcomes Training video